Reda Hajhouj

-Reda Hajhouj (born 2 July 1994) is a Moroccan footballer who is currently playing as a winger for Saudi Arabian club Hajer.
+Reda Hajhouj (born 2 July 1994) is a Moroccan professional footballer who plays as a winger for MA Tétouan.

 Club career

 USM Alger

 On 15 January 2018, the last day of the winter transfer window, El Hajhouj went on an 18-month contract with USM Alger to become the second Moroccan to play with him after Saïd Baâzouz in 2000–01 season. his first game was against DRB Tadjenanet and contributed to a 3–0 win over a decisive pass and then in the next round against USM Bel-Abbès, scored his first goal was not enough where they lost 1–2.

 Al-Faisaly

 On 23 August 2022, Hajhouj joined Saudi Arabian club Al-Faisaly.
 On 30 December 2022, Hajhouj was released from his contract.

 Hajer

 On 18 January 2023, Hajhouj joined Hajer.

+Naft Maysan

+On 15 August 2023, Hajhouj joined Naft Maysan.

+Hajer return

+On 16 January 2024, Hajhouj returned to Hajer on a six-month contract.